-Austria's capital Vienna is the base for key international organisations, including the Organization for Security and Cooperation in Europe (OSCE), the International Atomic Energy Agency (IAEA) and the Organization of Petroleum Exporting Countries (OPEC).
+Austria's capital Vienna is the base for a number of major international organisations, including the Organization for Security and Cooperation in Europe (OSCE), the International Atomic Energy Agency (IAEA) and the Organization of Petroleum Exporting Countries (OPEC).
 The United Nations has a major centre in Vienna.

-Austria is a Federal Republic, comprising nine provinces, each with its own provincial assembly and government.
-Legislative power is vested in a bicameral Federal Assembly, which has a similar structure to the Australian Federal Parliament.
-The Lower House, the Nationalrat, currently has 183 members elected for five-year terms, but the government has proposed to lower membership to 165 persons as of next general elections.
+Austria is a Federal Republic comprising nine provinces, each with its own provincial assembly and government.
+Legislative power is vested in a bicameral Federal Assembly.
+The Lower House, the Nationalrat, has 183 members elected for five-year terms.
 The Upper House, the Bundesrat, has 63 members elected by the provincial assemblies.
 Seats are apportioned in relation to the population of each province.

 The Head of State, the Federal President, is elected by popular vote for a six-year term.
 The President has the right to run for re-election for a second term.
 The Federal Presidency is primarily a ceremonial role.
 As part of his duties, the Federal President appoints the Federal Chancellor (the head of government) and, upon proposal by the Federal Chancellor, the government members.
 The current Federal President, Mr Heinz Fischer, took office on 8 July 2010 for a second term.
 The next Presidential elections are scheduled for 2016.

-Austria's borders with its neighbour countries are open as Austria and all its neighbours are part of the Schengen area.
-Neighbours include the Czech Republic, Germany, Hungary, Italy, Liechtenstein, Slovakia, Slovenia and Switzerland.
+Austria's borders with its neighbouring countries are open as Austria and all its neighbours are part of the Schengen area.

 Key economic indicators

-Austria has had close links with Australia since the 18th and early 19th centuries, when Austrians visited Australia as members of scientific, diplomatic and religious missions.
+Austria has had links with Australia since the beginning of European settlement.
+Austrians visited Australia as members of scientific, diplomatic and religious missions in the late 18th and 19th centuries.
 The bulk of Austrian migration to Australia took place between the end of World War II and 1960.
 Today, the relationship is marked by strong people-to-people links with around 51,000 Australians with Austrian ancestry.

 Austria is a magnet for Australian artists and musicians.
 In 2005 Australian conductor Simone Young became the first woman to conduct the Vienna Philharmonic Orchestra since 1935, and the first woman to conduct at the Vienna State Opera since the end of the Second World War.
 The Vienna Philharmonic Orchestra made a second successful tour of Australia in 2011.
-The Australian Chamber Orchestra (ACO), the Sydney Theatre Company and Back-to-Back Theatre are some of the many Australian groups that have performed in Austria.
+The Australian Chamber Orchestra (ACO), the Sydney Theatre Company, Back-to-Back Theatre and the Belvoir Theatre are some of the many Australian groups that have performed recently in Austria.

 High level visits

-Australia has a number of bilateral agreements with Austria, including on social security.
-In 2010, then Foreign Minister, Mr Stephen Smith MP, and Austria's Minister for Labour, Social Affairs and Consumer Protection, Mr Rudolf Hundstorfer, signed the second protocol to the bilateral social security agreement.
+Australia has a number of bilateral agreements with Austria, including on social security, double taxation, mutual legal assistance, and aviation.
+In 2010, then Foreign Minister, Stephen Smith, and Austria's Minister for Labour, Social Affairs and Consumer Protection, Mr Rudolf Hundstorfer, signed the second protocol to the bilateral social security agreement.
 This amendment reduces the superannuation costs for Australian companies doing business in Austria and for Austrian companies operating in Australia.

 Texts of bilateral agreements are available at the AUSTLII website.